 Unfortunately, one day many religious people will hear God say, “Depart from me, for I never knew you” (Matt 7:21).
 Why?
 Eugene Peterson’s paraphrase of Matt 7:13–20 helps answer that question, “The market is flooded with surefire, easygoing formulas for a successful life that can be practiced in your spare time.
 Don’t fall for that stuff, even though crowds of people do.
 The way to life — to God! — is vigorous and requires total attention.
 Be wary of false preachers who smile a lot, dripping with practiced sincerity.
 Chances are they are out to rip you off some way or other.
 Don’t be impressed with charisma; look for character.
 Who preachers are is the main thing, not what they say.
 A genuine leader will never exploit your emotions or your pocketbook.
 These diseased trees with their bad apples are going to be chopped down and burned.”

 Upward and Outward.
 Jesus’ wilderness temptation focused on his vertical relationship with the LORD, his God centeredness.
 By way of the Sermon on the Mount, which Jesus spoke shortly after his temptation, he then taught about the God-centered horizontal life.
-Of course, none of us can live up to this level of perfection; nonetheless, when we study both of these passages (Jesus’ temptation and Sermon on the Mount), we’re taught that a healthy vertical relationship with God supports heathy horizontal relationships, for a people-centered life reflects a God-centered heart!
+Of course, none of us can live up to this level of perfection; nonetheless, when we study both of these passages (Jesus’ temptation and Sermon on the Mount), we’re taught that a healthy vertical relationship with God supports heathy horizontal relationships.
+For a people-centered life reflects a God-centered heart!
 We can’t effectively love others unless we have a healthy God-centered heart, for wounded people wound others; misled people, mislead others.
 How will your decision affect those around you?
 Will it hurt them?
 Are your deciding out of hurt?
+Are you deciding from a reservoir of ambition?
 As you decide, remember that the pursuit of God and his goodness in your life does not necessarily parallel the pursuit of the American dream of upward mobility, comfort, and abundance, and especially so when done at the cost of others.
 Is this decision more about you than others?
 Maybe the choice you are wrestling over asks that you to die to yourself and your stinking thinking.
 Maybe you are in the midst of a vertical, heart correction that will eventually manifest itself in a better horizontal life expression.
 Maybe this season is part of your heart getting realigned so that in God’s timing—after you have successfully worked through the wilderness trial—your life will more effectively reflect the Sermon on the Mount.

 Aim for the center, not the fringe.
 Unlike Eve, Jesus didn’t casually converse with the devil.
 He instead said, “Away from me, Satan!”
 A steadily sown thought gives birth to a decision; repeated decisions produce habits; longstanding habits determine a person’s destiny.
 When tempted to decide poorly, Jesus didn’t entertain wrong thoughts; therefore, he didn’t deviate from the Way.
 Meditate on a lie and you’ll make a wrong choice.
 The results will be the same, if you let our mind wander towards error; over identify with a secular culture; see how close you can get to the line of immorality without crossing over it.
-Paul encouraged us to “take captive every thought and make it obedient to Christ”!
+Paul encourages us to “take captive every thought and make it obedient to Christ”!
 This word was at the epicenter of his counsel to a Christian community whose values and definition of success were wrong; it was also key to Jesus’ unwillingness to entertain a lengthy discussion with Satan.
 Instead, Jesus rebuked every thought that was contrary to God’s ways; his last rebuke culminated in the devil’s departure.
 Augustine helps amplify Paul’s counsel: Some thoughts “cascade out in a rush … they thrust themselves forward en masse as if saying ‘Surely we are what you want?’
-With the hand of my heart I drive them away from the forefront of my recollection, until what I am after emerges from obscurity and comes out of hiding into plain sight.
+With the hand of my heart I drive them away from the forefront of my recollection, until what I am after emerges from obscurity and comes out of hiding into plain sight.”
 (Gen 3:1–7; Pro 7:21; 2 Cor 10:5b; Conf.
 10.8.12)

 Success isn’t always quantifiable and often wrongly defined.
-God measures success from his perspective: eternity; we often gauge things in light of the tangible now.
+God measures success from his perspective: eternity; we often, instead, gauge things in light of the tangible now.
 The LORD values internal and foundational qualities; reversely, we commonly obsess over externals and non-essentials.
 God treasures people, we often esteem quantifiable things and actions, over people.
 Further, God doesn’t delight foremost in sacrifice, religious activities, intelligence, or other natural gifts; he does, however, esteem characteristics like humility, justice, mercy, love, obedience, and a life of worship that consequentially brings goodness into our lives and those around us.
 (Mic 6:6–8; 1 Sam 15:22; Eccl 12:13; Isa 1:14–17; Matt 6:33–34; 23:23)

 Unfortunately, we especially justify motives and actions that have religious overtones and often condemn people and things that don’t appear, from our value systems, to be important.
 The following three examples exemplify this point.